rcdesign-cemetery/vb-nntp/readme.md

     - STAT, NEXT, LAST, NEWNEWS - not implemented
     - LIST NEWSGROUPS - not implemented
  4. No built-in SSL yet.
 Use stunnel4 now.
+ 5. Rare races, when connection droped during command process.
+Session object is dropped, but callback try to access it.

 Installation
 ============